What are the Nazca Lines?

 It was then announced that the flight was over and we would be heading back to the airport.
 We had been in the air for around 35 minutes in total and the time had completely whizzed by.
 After a surprisingly smooth landing, we departed the plane and took the opportunity to take pictures of our trusty plane which had given us the best possible view of the Lines.

-Flying the Lines with Air Majoro was without a doubt one of the highlights from my time travelling in Peru.
+Flying the Lines with Air Majoro was without a doubt one of the highlights of my time travelling in Peru.
 Although I will confess that initially, I hadn’t been fussed about seeing the enigmatic Lines from a plane, I am so glad that I let Tim talk me into giving it a go.

 Although the viewing tower is good for backpackers who can’t justify the splurge of a flight, the only way to truly appreciate the scale and sophistication of the Lines is from a window seat.
 If you can stretch to the cost, do not miss out on the opportunity to marvel at one of the world’s greatest mysteries from the sky.